Introduction to Teradata Referential Integrity

 1. What is Standard Referential Integrity?

-With the Standard Referential Integrity, every INSERT, DELETE, or UPDATE of a Row is checked immediately to determine whether the referential integrity is given.
+The Standard Referential Integrity checks every Row INSERT, DELETE, or UPDATE immediately to ensure referential integrity.

-An additional reference index sub-table is required to ensure referential integrity.
+A reference index sub-table is required for referential integrity.

-Since the referential integrity check is row-by-row, a performance loss must be expected.
+Because the referential integrity check is conducted on a row-by-row basis, a reduction in performance can be anticipated.

-The load tools such as TPT, Fastload, and Multiload cannot be used for tables to which standard Referential Integrity is applied.
+The tools TPT, Fastload, and Multiload are incompatible with tables with standard Referential Integrity constraints.

 The Reference Index Sub-Table

-A reference index sub-table is required for each referential constraint on a child table (the one with the FK).
+Each referential constraint on a child table (the one with the FK) necessitates a reference index sub-table.

-The reference index sub-table is distributed to all AMPs using hashing, just like a base table.
+The reference index sub-table is distributed among all AMPs through hashing, similar to a base table.

-A reference index row contains the following information:
+A reference index row includes the subsequent data:

 Adding Standard Referential Integrity to a populated Table – the Creation of Referential Integrity Violations